 Please provide your child with a bottle of water everyday in a non leak clean bottle!
 Children have access to their water all day to aid healthy learning.
 There are fountains in school for them to refill their bottles during the day.

 We like to celebrate the achievements made by children in out of school activities.
 Children are able to bring in certificates achieved in swimming, gymnastics, football, etc., to show the rest of the school.
 These should be brought to school for Golden Assemblies.

 The school has close links with our parish in Godalming.
 We visit St Edmund’s Catholic Church, Godalming for class Masses.
 We also celebrate Sunday Mass once a term with the parish at St Joseph’s, Milford.

-These take place at most once a term for each class.
+These usually take place twice a year for each class.
 The children put on a fifteen to twenty minute performance showing off some of their learning in school.
 Parents are invited and the assembly starts shortly after 9:05am.

-We are a uniformed school and a full list of uniform can be obtainedon this website or from the office where some of the uniform can be purchased.
+We are a uniformed school and a full list of uniform can be obtained on this website or from the office.

 Please ensure that all clothing is clearly labelled with your child’s name.